Times-Z/light-bar-2-api/README.md

 ## Usage

-- Power on the ESP32
+1. Power on the ESP32
-- The device will create an access point `Lightbar2api` with password `$tr0ngWifi` to configure the Wi-Fi network (default behavior if the application is not properly configured via `config.json`)
+2. The device will create an access point `Lightbar2api` with password `$tr0ngWifi` to configure the Wi-Fi network (default behavior if the application is not properly configured via `config.json` or the wifi configured insn't available)
-- Use the serial monitor for debugging:
+3. Use the serial monitor for debugging:

 ```sh
 idf.py monitor
 ```

-## API documentation
+## API Documentation

 [Light bar 2 API Swagger](./swagger.yml)